PhotonVision/photonvision-docs/source/docs/programming/photonlib/simple-tracked-target.rst

       double pitch = target.GetPitch();
       double area = target.GetArea();
       double skew = target.GetSkew();
-      frc::Pose2d pose = target.GetRobotRelativePose();
+      frc::Transform2d pose = target.GetCameraToTarget();

 .. note:: The units for yaw, pitch, and skew are degrees and use standard computer vision directionality.
 Therefore, a negative yaw means that the recognized target is to the left of the center of the screen, a negative pitch means that the recognized target is below the center of the screen, and skew values are counter-clockwise-positive measured with respect to the horizontal (taking portrait/landscape mode into account).
 Furthermore, area is scaled from 0-100, representing the percentage of the screen taken up by the bounding box.

-.. note:: The robot relative pose returns the pose of the target in a coordinate frame where the robot is the origin and the heading of the robot is along the x-axis.
-For more information about the ``Pose2d`` class, see `here <https://docs.wpilib.org/en/latest/docs/software/advanced-controls/geometry/pose.html#pose>`_.
+.. note:: The camera-to-target transform represents a 2d transformation (translation and rotation) to the target.
+For more information on how this works, please see the `2d transform documentation <https://docs.wpilib.org/en/latest/docs/software/advanced-controls/geometry/transformations.html#transform2d-and-twist2d>`_.